This post may contain affiliate links. See our affiliate disclosure.

 Tofutti Better Than Sour Cream is probably the most widely available option in the states.
 Many chain grocery stores stock it.
 Check in the plant-based section (where you typically will find tofu and vegan cheese), or sometimes it’s stocked alongside regular sour cream.

-Follow Your Heart, Forager Project, and Kite Hill also offer nondairy sour cream options.
+Follow Your Heart and Kite Hill also offer nondairy sour cream options.
 I think certain brands of unsweetened, plain vegan yogurt could also be utilized in a pinch — for example, Culina Plain & Simple.

 How to Make Your Own Sour Cashew Cream